 Saying no can be difficult, which is one of the reasons we all have nonessentials in our lives to begin with, but it’s also essential for your own well-being.

 Once I’ve set my priorities, I like to take things one step further and set specific goals for those priorities.
 For example.
 Spending time with my family is a priority for me.
-I’m lucky that most of my family live within two hours, but my brother, sister-in-law, and niece live in Alaska.
-Therefore, one my specific goals in regards to that priority is to travel to Alaska next year for a visit.
+I’m lucky that most of my family live within two hours, but my brothers, sister-in-law, and niece live in Alaska.
+Therefore, one of my specific goals in regards to that priority is to travel to Alaska for a visit.
 Now that I have a specific goal, I’ll be able to identify what steps I should be taking, such as saving money and making sure I have enough vacation time.

 My blog is also a priority for me.
 So I regularly set specific goals that I want to meet with my blog (such as traffic and monetization).
 Have these goals make it so much easier to really make sure I’m giving my priorities the attention I hoped to.

 So you’ve set your priorities, eliminate the nonessentials, and have set your goals.
 Great!
 The next step is to get organized.
 Because even once you’ve identified what you want to work toward, you still have to make a plan and put in the work.
 Identify steps you’ll need to accomplish in order to reach each and every one of your goals.
 I do this two different ways.
 First, I keep a to-do list with the long-term tasks I need to complete.
 Then each week I use a planner to break down the tasks I’ll get done that week.
 Though I don’t break down my day hour by hour (though you certainly could), I do designate each task to a specific day.
-I do that using this notepad.
-If you prefer a daily planner where you break your day down further, you’ll love this daily notepad!

 Automate When Possible